Last updated: March 2023

 - Mailchimp, who distributes our emails

+All personal data will be held in accordance with our company retention and deletion policy.
 We only keep your personal information for as long as we need to, so that we can use it for the reasons described above.
 Where your information is no longer required or is no longer relevant, we will ensure it is disposed of securely.

 - To make sure that you do not receive marketing from us after you have told us to stop sending it, we need to keep a record of that instruction with your contact details.
 We shall hold that information until you tell us otherwise.